wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/7-create-deployment-strategy.md

      -  The agent decrypts the password by using its private key.
      -  The agent validates the username and password against Active Directory by using standard Windows APIs, which is a similar mechanism to what is used by Active Directory Federation Services (AD FS).
 The username can either be the on-premises default username, usually User Principal Name, or another attribute (known as Alternate ID) configured in Azure AD Connect.
      -  The on-premises Active Directory domain controller (DC) evaluates the request and returns the appropriate response (success, failure, password expired, or user locked out) to the agent.
      -  The Authentication Agent returns this response back to Azure AD, then Azure AD evaluates the response and responds to the user as appropriate.
-For example, Azure AD either signs the user in immediately or requests Azure Active Directory Multifactor authentication.
+For example, Azure AD either signs the user in immediately or requests Azure Active Directory Multi-factor authentication.
 If the user sign-in is successful, the user can access the application.
  -  **Azure AD Pass-Through Authentication with Seamless Single Sign On (SSO).** You can combine Pass-Through Authentication with the [Seamless Single Sign-On](/azure/active-directory/connect/active-directory-aadconnect-sso?azure-portal=true).
 This way, when your users are accessing applications on their corporate machines inside your corporate network, they don't need to type in their passwords to sign in.
  -  **Federated SSO with Active Directory Federation Services (AD FS).** With federated sign-in, users sign in to Azure AD-based services with their on-premises passwords.
 This service uses an intermediary server call to a WAP, which uses proxy DNS names to route users to their required location.
 While they're on the corporate network, they don't even have to enter their passwords.
 By using the federation option with AD FS, organizations can deploy a new or existing farm with AD FS in Windows Server 2012 R2.
 If you choose to specify an existing farm, Azure AD Connect configures the trust between your farm and Azure AD so that your users can sign in.